 It can be very difficult emotionally when loved ones with Alzheimer's accuse a spouse or adult child of purposely hurting them, hiding things, betraying them or lying to them.
 To depersonalize this, remember that this is the disease speaking, and not your loved one.

 I know of a situation where a wife continually fretted that her husband was going to kick her out of their home and not allow her to call anyone for help.
 They had been married for 45 years and there was no basis for her fears.
 Despite reassurance, promises, and declarations that his love for her would always continue, she persisted in this fear and accused him daily of planning for the time when he would make her leave their home.
 I spoke with him several times and reminded him that this behavior was a result of her confusion, rather than her true feelings for him.
 This helped him to remain calm and avoid verbally escalating the argument.
-Eventually she was able to let this notion go.
+Eventually she was able to let this delusion go.

 Reminding yourself that the disease is a common enemy of both of you can help you to decrease your loved one's agitation by allowing you to approach the situation more calmly.